Private Tai Chi Lessons

 About Naoko Otani

 I have learned Tai Chi under Master Chan with Dr. Lai's Tai Chi Club in Montana and practiced since 2018.
-I started leading various levels of groups soon after.
-In the last 3 years, I managed and taught in the Club.
+I was asked to lead various levels of groups soon after.
+In the last 3 years, I managed the Club and taught a class alongside Master Chan.
 I am also a licensed massage therapist.

 Intake and Waiver Form